webinar

 Dr. Guzman’s leadership also includes advocacy for policy reform and equity for marginalized communities.
 She has served on multiple New York City coalitions advocating for improved access to mental health services to diverse populations and on the Board of Directors of the New York Zero to Three (NYZTT) Network, a community of professionals committed to strengthening the development of children during their first three years.

-National Collaborative for Transformative Youth Policy, Changemaker
+New Deal for Youth Changemaker

 Presented by